TrainaLyzerApp/website/startpage.md

 # Contact and Support
-To get in touch, don't hesitate to reach out to trainalyzerapp@gmail.com.
+To get in touch, send an e-mail to trainalyzerapp@gmail.com.